 Cavities are also known as dental caries or tooth decay, and they often develop as a result of poor oral hygiene or a diet high in sugar.
 Your mouth is full of bacteria, and when it collects into a colorless film on your teeth, then these bacteria are called plaque.
 Plaque cannot be washed off of your teeth; it can only be cleaned away with brushing and flossing.

 When the plaque gets sugars from the foods you eat, it processes them in order to produce acids.
 These acids attack tooth enamel, the hard tissue surrounding and protecting your teeth.
 Though saliva helps to neutralize acids and rebuild tooth enamel, repeated acid attack can create a hole in your tooth that is the cavity.
 If left untreated, cavities can continue to grow and may even cause infection and other dental health problems.

-An In-Depth Look At The Procedure
+An In-Depth Look at the Procedure

 If you have a cavity in your smile, it is important for you to visit Lexington Heights Dental as soon as possible so we can repair the cavity before it grows too large.
-Our dentists complete the following steps to perform this procedure:
+Our dentists and team complete the following steps to perform this procedure:

-- We begin by numbing your mouth with a local anesthetic
+- We begin by numbing your mouth with a local anesthetic.

-- We will polish the filling and make any needed adjustments to it
+- We will polish the filling and make any needed adjustments to it.

-Contact Our Team If You Want Us To Repair A Cavity
+Contact Our Team If You Want Us to Repair a Cavity

-If you think that you smile has tooth decay, then call our office so you can receive a dental filling in Cedar Hills, Utah; we are glad to also welcome patients from the nearby communities, including Alpine, Highland, American Fork, Orem, Pleasant Grove, and Lehi, Utah.
+If you think that you smile has tooth decay, then call our office so you can receive a dental filling in Cedar Hills, Utah.
+We are glad to also welcome patients from the nearby communities, including Alpine, Highland, American Fork, Orem, Pleasant Grove and Lehi, Utah.
 We are always willing to help you have a stronger, healthier smile.